symfony/symfony-docs/console/input.rst

     this situation, always place options after the command name, or avoid using a space to separate the option name from its value.

-There are four option variants you can use:
+There are five option variants you can use:

 ``InputOption::VALUE_IS_ARRAY``
     This option accepts multiple values (e.g. ``--dir=/foo --dir=/bar``);

 ``InputOption::VALUE_NONE``
     Do not accept input for this option (e.g. ``--yell``).
+The value returned from is a boolean (``false`` if the option is not provided).
     This is the default behavior of options;

 ``InputOption::VALUE_REQUIRED``
     This value is required (e.g. ``--iterations=5`` or ``-i5``), the option